fastoch/Deploying-Windows-with-ADK-MDT-and-WDS/README.md

 WDS (**Windows Deployment Services**) is a **network-based** deployment server role in Windows Server.

 It enables the deployment of Windows OS images over the network using **PXE boot** technology.
+PXE stands for **Preboot Execution Environment**, and relies on DHCP for IP addressing.

+**Reminder**:
+DHCP is what assigns an IP address to the clients and provides them with the information needed to locate the PXE server.

 WDS is primarily responsible for hosting and delivering boot and install images to client machines.
 It is simpler than MDT and requires pre-built images, often created via **MDT** or other tools.